 The best digital camera for you in this instance would probably fit your other criteria first.

-Social media only
+Social media or digital sharing only

 #5 – How big are your hands?